 Tell each other about the positive changes you’re seeing, such as weight loss.
 This will help you stick to your goals.

-Alternatively, if you're looking for information or advice about your own, or someone else's alcohol use, speak to one of our trained advisors.
-You don't even have to make a phonecall.
+If you're looking for information or advice about your own, or someone else's alcohol use, speak to one of our trained advisors.
+You don't even have to make a phone call.